 (b2) Exception to Ownership Requirements. - G.S.
-105-277.4(c) provides that deferred taxes are payable if land fails to meet any condition or requirement for classification.
+105 277.4(c) provides that deferred taxes are payable if land fails to meet any condition or requirement for classification.
 Accordingly, if land fails to meet an ownership requirement due to a change of ownership, G.S.
-105-277.4(c) applies.
+105 277.4(c) applies.
 Despite this failure and the resulting liability for taxes under G.S.
-105-277.4(c), theNotwithstanding the provisions of subsections (b) and (b1) of this section, land may qualify for classification in the hands of the new owner if both-all of the conditions listed in this subsections (b) and (b1) of the provisions of the new owner does not meet all of the ownership requirements of subsections (b) and (b1) of the section with respect to the land.
+105 277.4(c), the Notwithstanding the provisions of subsections (b) and (b1) of this section, land may qualify for classification in the hands of the new owner if both-all of the conditions listed in this subsection are met, even if the new owner does not meet all of the ownership requirements of subsections (b) and (b1) of this section with respect to the land.
 If the land qualifies for classification in the hands of the new owner under the provisions of this subsection, then the deferred taxes remain a lien on the land under G.S.
-105-277.4(c), the new owner becomes liable for the deferred taxes become payable if the land fails to meet any other condition or requirement for classification.
+105-277.4(c), the new owner becomes liable for the deferred taxes, and the deferred taxes become payable if the land fails to meet any other condition or requirement for classification.

-- (1) The land was appraised at its present use value or was eligible for appraisal at its present use value at the time title to the land passed to the new owner. - (2) At the time title to the land passed to the new owner, the new owner acquires the land for the purposes of and continues to use the land for the purposes it was classified under subsection (a) of this section while under previous ownership. - (3) The new owner has timely filed an application as required by G.S.
-105-277.4(a) and has certified that the new owner accepts liability for the deferred taxes and intends to continue the present use of the land.
+(1) The land was appraised at its present use value or was eligible for appraisal at its present use value at the time title to the land passed to the new owner.

+(2) At the time title to the land passed to the new owner, the new owner acquires the land for the purposes of and continues to use the land for the purposes it was classified under subsection (a) of this section while under previous ownership.